vsdp/vsdp-bundle/_pages/demovsdp.md

 found in [[BenTal2000]](/references#BenTal2000),
 [[Kocvara2002]](/references#Kocvara2002), and
 [[Bendsoe1997]](/references#Bendsoe1997).
 For 24 problems out
-of this collection VSDP could compute a rigorous primal and dual $ε$-optimal solution.
+of this collection VSDP could compute a rigorous primal and dual \(ε\)-optimal solution.
 Caused by the limited available memory and the great computational times the largest problems *mater-5*, *mater-6*, *shmup5*, *trto5*, and *vibra5* has been tested only with the solver SDPT3.
 The largest problem